 The edit screen for a Faculty page will look something like this:

-You'll notice this edit page has quite a few new fields.
-Most are self-explanatory and optional but a few that it is important to note and fill out are:
+You'll notice this edit page has quite a few fields.
+Most are self-explanatory and optional.
+Below are instructional notes about them.

 *Please note that every time you publish a new faculty page, it will be added to the site menu.
 Please refer to the 'Editing your menu' section for instructions on how to remove them.